 Master limited partnerships are publicly listed securities that trade much like a stock, but they are taxed as partnerships, not as corporations.
-The two main catalysts behind the increasing demand for MLPs have been the comparatively high yield that many offer and the potential tax advantages.
+The two main catalysts behind the increasing demand for MLPs in recent years have been the comparatively high yield that many offer and the potential tax advantages.

 + High yield

 “MLPs have garnered a lot of attention (and assets) due to their high yields,” says Joanna Bewick, portfolio manager of the Fidelity Strategic Dividend & Income Fund (FSDIX) and Fidelity Strategic Real Return Fund (FSRRX).
-“Currently, the average MLP pays out an annual yield of 6.5% on the initial investment,” adds Dan Dittler, a research analyst with Fidelity who specializes in MLPs.
 Note that this return includes a return of capital.
 Most MLPs, if not all, are structured to return a high percentage of their earnings to the partners.
 Investors should use caution when investing in high-yield investments that they are not familiar with or do not understand all of the risks involved.